A good Samaritan saves the day

 4 .
 Share this story and talk about it at a family dinner or a family meeting.
 What could the swimmers have done differently?
 What skills did the rescuer need?
 Ian said, “If not for the raft, there would have been only one life saved.”

 5. Don’t let danger stop you from enjoying the outdoors with your family.
 Being outside is invigorating, enjoyable and good for you.
-Use caution and good judgment and be aware of the conditions.Explore posts in the same categories: big picture, empowerment, Encouragement
+Use caution and good judgment and be aware of the conditions.big picture, empowerment, Encouragement